songster-sa/aws-sw-arch-associate-notes/readme.md

     - capacity optimised
     - lowest price - default
     - diversified - distribute across all launch-pools defined
     - instance pools to use count
+- If a spot request is persistent, then it is opened again after your Spot Instance is interrupted
+- Spot blocks are designed not to be interrupted
+- When you cancel an active spot request, it does not terminate the associated instance
 - EC2 instance connect - tool
 - Status checks
     - system status check